-AI in Customer Service – How to Deliver Real Value Now
+Customer Service AI Use Cases- How Businesses Can Deliver Real Value

 However, while AI has not yet become the answer to all our customer service challenges, the technology is moving forward at a rapid pace.
 While it may still take some time, AI is without a doubt making immense progress and is poised to transform business over the next decade.

-AI and its enabling methodologies — Machine Learning, Deep Learning and NLP — are the focus of major investments and research.
+AI and its enabling methodologies, such as Machine Learning, Deep Learning and NLP, are the focus of major investments and research.
 They are continuously evolving and dramatically improving, along with computing power, data collection, storage and architecture, together providing a stronger backbone and massive potential for the future of artificial intelligence in customer service.

 In addition, IoT growth plays a significant role in the practical advancement of AI.
 Smart machines will benefit from more context and data to learn from and reference in their interactions with humans.
 This will enable greater accuracy and deliver more value to enhancing the customer experience.